hell-moon/Pwn-Adventure-3-Trainer/Internal Trainer/hackingBeaversReadme.txt

 Legendary: the player is given several legendary guns, ammunition, and 9999 of the in-game currency

-Teleport (patched out of final version due to potential bugs, available in "Binaries - Teleport") the player is transported to one of the following locations Town
+Teleport (patched out of final version due to potential bugs, available in "Binaries - Teleport") the player is transported to one of the following locations:
+Town
 Tail Mountains
 Pirate Bay